dotnet/AspNetCore.Docs/aspnetcore/mvc/controllers/filters.md

 ### IFilterFactory

-`IFilterFactory` implements `IFilterMetadata`.
+[IFilterFactory](/dotnet/api/microsoft.aspnetcore.mvc.filters.ifilterfactory) implements [IFilterMetadata](/dotnet/api/microsoft.aspnetcore.mvc.filters.ifiltermetadata).
 Therefore, an `IFilterFactory` instance can be used as an `IFilterMetadata` instance anywhere in the filter pipeline.
 When the framework prepares to invoke the filter, it attempts to cast it to an `IFilterFactory`.
-If that cast succeeds, the `CreateInstance` method is called to create the `IFilterMetadata` instance that will be invoked.
+If that cast succeeds, the [CreateInstance](/dotnet/api/microsoft.aspnetcore.mvc.filters.ifilterfactory.createinstance) method is called to create the `IFilterMetadata` instance that will be invoked.
 This provides a flexible design, since the precise filter pipeline doesn't need to be set explicitly when the app starts.

 You can implement `IFilterFactory` on your own attribute implementations as another approach to creating filters: